pawan1498/Notes/Ruby/array.md

 ## iteration
 - each
 - each_with_index
-- map = doesn't modify array
+- map = doesn't modify array ( insted it return a new array )
 - map! = modify the array directly
 - flatten
 - flat_map = this combine the effect of flat and map (flat + map)